 Micro Dermal Anchors

-Much like a labret stud but instead the back or anchor is oval shaped instead of disc shaped.
+Much like a labret stud but instead, the back or anchor is oval-shaped instead of disc-shaped.
 Since they are almost exclusively used for Micro Dermal and other forms of surface to surface piercing and pocketing, they are not the best choice for other piercings because the post is too short.

-Jewelry types that I do not suggest:
+Jewelry types that we do not suggest:

-Some times label simply as "nose jewelry" and often has no back or an ear piercing stud style back.
+Some times label simply as "nose jewelry" and often has no back or an ear-piercing stud style back.
 The pins without backs are likely to fall out and the ones with backs tend to want to tighten and can cause the jewelry to impact into the piercing.

 Navel Curved Barbells with charms and dangles:

 These are basically the same as curved barbells but they have shaped and often really large charms or settings and dangles that hang off the jewelry.
 Too often even if the jewelry is labeled as Surgical Stainless Steel, Implant Grade Steel, or Titanium, they are only referencing the post of the jewelry.
 With shaped objects often they are made of substandard metals which could cause a reaction.
 Also, the sharp points of the shaped charms can cause discomfort.
 The dangles tend to get caught on everything.
 Remember that basic jewelry is always the best choice even with a healed piercing.